mozumder/postoffice/README.md

 ## Notes and To-do

 Postoffice is in the prototype phase, so use at your own risk.
-As of now Postoffice is not a DNS recursive resolver.
+As of now Postoffice is not a DNS edge server with a recursive resolver.
 You wouldn't use it for your personal computer's DNS server.
 Instead, Postoffice is an origin server.
 You would use it when you register a domain name, and you want the rest of the world to find all the hosts for your domain.
-Eventually this will include being a recursive resolver, as well as being secure with DNSSEC and other fun features.
+Eventually this will also be an edge server, as well as adding security through DNSSEC and other fun features, but right now it's specifically a basic origin server.

-Ultimately, this project will include an IMAP/SMTP mail server to replace the incredibly complicated Dovecot and Postfix, which is why this project is nameed Postoffice.
+Ultimately, this project will include an IMAP/SMTP mail server to replace the incredibly complicated Dovecot and Postfix, which is why I started this project and named Postoffice.
 The DNS server is only the first step to get things going.
 But that's a long-term goal.